chinamike65/hugo-tuolesi/content/book4/book4en.md

 After attaining Buddhahood, the hindrances of knowledge are broken again;

-At the same time, when wisdom, blessings, and abilities are all consummated, the conditions for saving sentient beings are met.
+At the same time, when wisdom, merit, and abilities are all consummated, the conditions for saving sentient beings are met.

 In addition, in terms of the fruition of the practice, compared with the Buddhahood of the Mahayana, the Arhatship of Theravada is not perfect.